How to choose your canvas - understanding the difference between types of canvas

 Only in recent years have stretched canvases become readily available, with many artists prior to its accessibility using cardboard, timber or Masonite as a support, which lack the quality and flexibility of canvas.

-With an extensive range of shapes, sizes and styles, it can be difficult to decide which Canvas is best for you.
+With an extensive range of shapes, sizes and styles, it can be difficult to decide which canvas is best for you.
 Keep reading for our beginner-friendly guide to choosing and looking after your canvas, so you can start creating your very own masterpiece.

-Mont Marte makes fantastic canvases that come in a Signature/Studio range and the Premium/Professional range.
-The Signature/studio range is perfect for students and beginners, or those after a budget friendly option.
-The Premium/Professional range is a great option for artists or those after a higher quality canvas.
-Both the studio and professional range comes in a Single or Double Thick profile which will determine how far the canvas sticks out from the wall when hung.
-The single thick will sit more flush/ closer to the wall, while the double thick has a far more distinct and bold presence and appears to “jump out” from the environment with its thicker sides.
+Both the Signature and Premium range comes in a Single or Double Thick profile which will determine how far the canvas sticks out from the wall when hung.
+The single thick has a frame thickness of 18mm, and the double is 38mm - the double thick has a far more distinct and bold presence and appears to “jump out” from the environment with its thicker sides.

 Frame

-The wood used for the frame of the canvas (or “stretcher bars”) has a stronger, denser consistency in the Premium/Professional range when compared to the Signature/Studio range.
+The wood used for the frame of the canvas (or “stretcher bars”) has a stronger, denser consistency in the Premium range when compared to the Signature range.
 Generally, stretcher bars are made using timber such as pine which is dried out multiple times in large kilns to reduce the likelihood of the timber bowing.
 This stronger and denser wood adds some weight to the canvas, and it also means that it is less likely to warp if exposed to moisture, sunlight, or temperature fluctuations.
 Warping is ultimately inevitable when working with wooden stretcher bars- this is a natural characteristic of wood, but having a thicker frame, means less chance of this happening within your lifetime!
 Smaller scale canvases are also less likely to warp, so for larger canvases of 60cm and over, we recommend choosing a double thick canvas to reduce the chances of warping and maximise the longevity of your artwork.

 Another key feature of the Mont Marte Canvas frames is the finger joints that are used to piece together the wood frame.
 Rather than using one long piece of wood to construct a frame, Mont Marte pieces together strips of wood to reduce bowing and warping and create a more stable frame.